tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

    - Return a structured `Response` object (consuming exceptions).

 1. **Write a Unit Test**
    - Examine the decision rules in the `hasExpectedResponse` property of the `Specification` and write a unit test that covers each of the criteria in the expected response, including EXTERNAL_PREREQUISITES_NOT_MET, INTERNAL_PREREQUISITES_NOT_MET, COMPLIANT, and NOT_COMPLIANT.
+     - Include data values found in the wild that would be expected to evaluate as COMPLIANT.
+     - Include data values found in the wild that would be expected to evaluate as NOT_COMPLIANT.
-If the expected response includes multiple criteria for a given `Response.status`, write unit tests to cover each of those criteria.
-Include tests for edge case values including empty values, values that are just inside and just outside of any specified ranges, and values that are not in the expected format.
-If the Test includes `Parameters`, write unit tests to cover the default value(s) and any non-default value(s) that your implementation supports.
+   - If the expected response includes multiple criteria for a given `Response.status`, write unit tests to cover each of those criteria.
+   - Include tests for edge case values including empty values, values that are just inside and just outside of any specified ranges, and values that are not in the expected format.
+   - If the Test includes `Parameters`, write unit tests to cover the default value(s) and any non-default value(s) that your implementation supports.

 1. **Implement the Test logic (decision rules) following the expected response criteria in order**
    - Follow the sequence of criteria in the `hasExpectedResponse` property of the `Specification`, returning the first matching `Response` for the first matched criterion.